adamkennedy/Mesovator/README.md

 The majority of this document is being written before starting the timer on the Take Home Test.

-Depending on what your purpose is with this test, it can be seen as having flaws that are potentially exploitable although it's hard to say if this is intentional or not.
+It has a bunch of flaws that are fairly easily exploitable although it's hard to say if this is intentional or not.
 Perhaps you actually WANT to test the ambition and moxie of your candidates and are happy to have them exploit these flaws.

-Firstly, the suggestion in the email above of using "a link to a GitHub repository" to submit code results in any candidate using this approach leaving details of both the test and their implemenation visible to future people taking this test (as private repository usage involves a fee).
+The suggestion in the email above of using "a link to a GitHub repository" to submit code results in every candidate using this option leaving details of both the test and their implemenation visible to future people taking this test (as private repository usage involves a fee).

-Combined with the detail of the problem being elevator-related, this allows numerous previous implementations to be discoverable via a trivial Google search.
+Combined with the known detail of being elevator-related, this allows numerous previous implementations to be discoverable via a trivial Google search.

 http://lmgtfy.com/?q=mesosphere+elevator